Lorazepam Side Effects

 Other dosage forms:

-Check with your doctor immediately if any of the following side effects occur while taking lorazepam:More common
+You should check with your doctor immediately if any of these side effects occur when taking lorazepam:More common

 - relaxed and calm